Steal Like An Artist Book Summary: 10 Things Nobody Told You

 - Step 2: Invite others to wonder with you.

-You should wonder at the things nobody else is wondering about.
-If everybody’s wondering about apples, go wonder about oranges.
 The more open you are about sharing your passions, the closer people will feel to your work.
 Artists aren’t magicians.
 There’s no penalty for revealing your secrets.